Don’t worry. You can admit it.

-Answering that question will point you toward the products, tools, and resources that will help your audience accomplish what they desire.
+Answering that question will point you toward the resources (products, courses, tools, books, etc.) that will help your audience accomplish what they desire.

 If you don’t already know the answer, finding out is much simpler than it sounds.
 All you have to do is come right out and ask them.